NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

 ```bash
 make build
 ```
-**If you encounter issues, restart Docker or remove the existing image and try again.**

 > Note: if you don't have WSL (Ubuntu) in your terminal, you can install it to use `make-`.
 Or just use the corresponding replace statement in the [Makefile](./Makefile)

+**If you encounter issues, restart Docker or remove the existing image and try again.**

-> This process might take a few minutes, so just chill and take a cup of coffee :coffee:
+This process might take a few minutes, so just chill and take a cup of coffee :coffee:

-**Note: if you failed in this step, just remove the image or restart Docker and try again**

 4. Start the system:
 ```bash
 make up